Neural network illustration — nodes and connections emerging from code

 Understanding the Results

-Optimizing the Neural Network
+Optimising the Network

-• Increasing the number of hidden neurons.
+• Increase the number of hidden neurons or add more hidden layers.

 FAQs

 • What is the role of activation functions?
-They introduce non-linearity to model complex relationships.

 Conclusion